 Expanded study of basic estimating and scheduling skills, covering the residential construction costing process that follows quantity take-offs, including bidding analysis, productivity assessments, and resource allocations.
 Job sequencing and scheduling as related to the total cost controls are discussed.
 Various software applications are used.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCT255 and BCT308 or BCT308 and MCT265.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCT255 and BCT308.

 Advanced Mechanical Systems